 Charles Fries b.
 1820

-Charles Fries 2nd great grandfather, on RootsMagic tree
+Charles Fries, my 2nd great grandpa on RootsMagic tree

 Charles Fries was born about 1822 and probably came to America from Baden, Germany around 1840.
 Charles married Emma.
-On the 1860 census they have 4 children and are living in Kenton, Kentucky.
-Charles is a teamster, in 1860 this person drove a team of animals: ox, horses, mules.
-Charles’s next record is the 1880 census, Emma has died and Charles has married Mary, also a widow with children.
-The Fries family is living in Cave In Rock at the southern edge of Illinois, across the Ohio River from Kentucky.
-With Charles’s youngest son, Mary’s son and daughter and their shared 4 daughters, they are a family of nine.
-They’ve also got a hired man in the home, they all lived on a farm that included 7 acres of potatoes and a 3 acre apple orchard.
+On the 1860 census, they lived in Kenton, Kentucky and had 4 kids.
+Charles was a teamster, in 1860 Teamsters drove a team of animals: ox, horses, mules.
+By the 1880 census, Charles was a widow and married to Mary Moore, also a widow.
+Charles and Mary lived in Cave In Rock, Illinois, across the Ohio River from Kentucky.
+Charles and Mary, along with a hired man to help out on the farm, Charles’ youngest son, Mary’s son and daughter and their shared 4 daughters, were a family of nine.

-The farm is owned with 60 acres tilled land, 20 acres meadow, 15 acres woodland and 10 mown acres.
-The farm value is $2000 total, with $20 machinery, $400 of livestock, $30 spent on buildings and repairs. $80 is the total amount paid for wages for 25 weeks hired labor. $1135 is the total value of all farm productions which are: 8 tons of hay, 2 mules on hand, 2 working oxen, 2 cows, 1 other cow, 1 cow born, 2 cows sold, 1 cow purchased.
-And 175 lbs of butter, 100 pigs, 20 chickens with 175 dozen eggs, 20 acres of Indian corn produced 800 bushels, 20 acres of oats produced 150 bushels, 5 acres of wheat produced 160 bushels, 7 acres of Irish potatoes produced 1200 bushels.
+Charles’ farm is on the 1880 US agricultural census.
+The Hardin County, Illinois farm was owned- not rented, with 60 acres tilled land, 20 acres meadow, 15 acres woodland and 10 mown acres.
+The farm value was $2000 total, with $20 machinery, $400 of livestock, $30 spent on buildings and repairs. $80 is the total amount paid for wages for 25 weeks hired labor. $1135 is the total value of all farm productions which are: 8 tons of hay, 2 mules on hand, 2 working oxen, 2 cows, 1 other cow, 1 cow born, 2 cows sold, 1 cow purchased.
+And 175 lbs. of butter, 100 pigs, 20 chickens with 175 dozen eggs, 20 acres of Indian corn produced 800 bushels, 20 acres of oats produced 150 bushels, 5 acres of wheat produced 160 bushels, 7 acres of Irish potatoes produced 1200 bushels.
 3 acres of apple trees had 60 fruit bearing trees and 25 cords of wood were cut.

 Sources